 If you struggle with an irresistible urge to steal, call your doctor.
 Making that call will undoubtedly be scary, but trust that your doctor is interested in caring for your health, not in judging you.
 Your doctor may refer you to a mental health provider, such as a psychiatrist, with experience diagnosing and treating kleptomania.

-Use the information below to prepare for your first appointment and learn what to expect from the mental health provider.
+Here's some information to help you get ready and know what to expect from your doctor or mental health provider.

 What you can do:

-- Take a trusted family member or friend along, if possible.
-It can be difficult to remember everything your mental health provider says, and a loved one can help remember the details.
+Take a trusted family member or friend along, if possible to help remember the details.
 In addition, someone who has known you for a long time may be able to ask questions or share information with the mental health provider that you don't remember to bring up.

-For kleptomania, some basic questions to ask your mental health provider include:
+For kleptomania, some questions to ask your mental health provider include:

 - Why can't I stop stealing?

 - What treatments are available?